 Skip to content

-DxO PhotoLab 7 is a well-designed, responsive, and highly capable photo editing application with two exceptional features – Optics Modules and DeepPRIME noise reduction.
-When combined, these two features all but guarantee outstanding image quality.
-Unfortunately, DxO PhotoLab’s moderately steep learning curve can be unwelcoming, and its photo management feature set is comparatively undernourished.
-Nonetheless, I consider DxO PhotoLab the connoisseur’s choice and a great pick for those of you who prioritize image quality above all else.
+Unfortunately, DxO PhotoLab 8 ‘s moderately steep learning curve can be unwelcoming, and its photo management feature set is comparatively undernourished.
+Nonetheless, I consider DxO PhotoLab the connoisseur’s choice and an excellent option if you prioritize craft and image quality above all else.
 Jump to Conclusion

 REVIEW CONTINUES BELOW